SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 System.out.println("Hello SoftUni");
 ```

-Another usual mistakes is mixing up **capital and lowercase letters**.
+Another usual mistake is mixing up **capital and lowercase letters**.
 They matter when we call commands and can impede proper functioning.
-Here's an example of such a mistake:
+Here is an example of such a mistake:
 ```java
 static void main(String[] args)
 {